slogan621/jsonapi/README.md

 While I chose to distribute the code with a build system based on autotools, the code itself is not dependent on any given platform.
-JSONAPI was developed with GNU C++ compiler version 4.6.3, but it should be portable to earlier and later versions, and to other compilers like Microsoft's Visual C++.
+JSONAPI was developed with GNU C++ compiler version 4.6.3, but it should be portable to earlier and later versions of gcc, and to other compilers like Microsoft's Visual C++.

 The most complicated C++ construct I used in the code besides classes are std::list and std::string.
 I built my own custom DOM that should represent